madcurious/iOSToolkit/README.md

 Next:

-* Open your app's Xcode project.
+* your app's Xcode project.
 * Add `Bedrock.xcodeproj` to your app's Xcode project.
 * Go to your main target's `Build Phases`.
 * In `Link Binary With Libraries` and `Embed Frameworks`, add `Bedrock.framework`.